kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 a.
 From fully-annotated soundscapes.
 A list of some of these that are available to use is at the [bottom of the document](#additional-resources).Preferably, a fully annotated soundscape would be produced from randomly sampling all  audio data available in a larger dataset.
 Keep in mind, using overlays from these data will specifically increase performance on them, especially if you do not exclude clips you used as overlays.

 b.
 From cards where point-counters found the species of interest.
 These may still be a chore to skim through for the target species, but this might be the best bet for rare species that you are unlikely to encounter while listening to random data.
-Aim also to get examplesfrom more than one site as individuals may vary in their vocalizations.
+Aim also to get examples from more than one site as individuals may vary in their vocalizations.

 c.
 By predicting on a whole field dataset.
 You can listen to the high-scoring clips from the set and find some that contain the species of interest.
 However, note that this may introduce  biases to your test dataset, as it will only turn up recordings that the classifier already scored relatively highly.